 This was the situation that one of our retail customers found themselves in, unknowingly losing money when it ran certain promotions that it had expected to be very successful.
-The reason for this was that what hadn’t been taken into account were savvy customers taking advantage of other concurrently running promotions.
+The reason for this was that savvy customers were taking advantage of other concurrently running promotions.
 These shoppers had worked out that they could combine several different older promotional offers to receive huge discounts.
 The end result was that our retail customer was actually selling items far below the expected sales price at very low or even negative margins.

 The retail customer approached our team with the hope that we could find a technological solution to the problem.
 After looking at the issue in more detail, we developed an idea.
-By leveraging our customers’ online sales data we could develop a machine learning model that could feed in key information such as historical sales and promotion data to predict the expected profit for a given product price range.
-Based on that prediction we could then see which items were at risk of being sold below margins and optimize prices accordingly.
+By leveraging our customer's online sales data, we created a machine learning model that could feed in key information such as historical sales and promotion data to predict the expected profit for a given product price range.
+Based on that prediction, we could then see which items were at risk of being sold below margins, and optimize prices accordingly.

 Coming up with the idea to utilize machine learning was the easy part.
 The hard part was deciding which algorithm/implementation to use.
-Due to the plethora of academic and corporate research in machine learning, there are a variety of algorithms (gradient boosted trees, decision trees, linear regression, neural networks) as well as implementations (sklearn, h2o, xgboost, lightgbm, catboost, tensorflow) that can be used.
+Due to the plethora of academic and corporate research in machine learning, there are a variety of algorithms (gradient boosted trees, decision trees, linear regression, neural networks) as well as implementations (sklearn, h2o, xgboost vs lightgbm vs catboost, tensorflow) that can be used.
 This means that our team has a multitude of tools available to develop a predictive model, but no existing guidelines that detail which algorithms or implementations are best suited to different types of use cases.

 Image source: Choices galore for ML algorithms (https://jixta.wordpress.com/2015/07/17/machine-learning-algorithms-mindmap/)

 The potential models that our team investigated included model stacking, linear regression, decision trees, deep learning (specifically Long Short Term Memory), and gradient boosted trees.